vladantrhlik/bpy-giu/README.md

 ## ✨ Why?
 When dealing with large and complicated node trees, it's very important to keep workspace nice and clean.
 With many parameters group inputs can get VERY large and make it harder to navigate and expand existing node tree.

-This addon adds few useful functions which should speedup working with large group inputs and make our lifes easier.
+This addon adds few useful functions which should speedup working with large group inputs and make our lives easier.

 ## ⚡ Installation
 1. **Download the .zip**